SAP-archive/iot-edge-samples/streaming-aggregation/README.md

 2. Open the aggr-conf.json file in a text editor
 3. Start the Streaming Service if it is already not running
 4. Login to the Streaming Service Edge Console using browser: https://localhost
-5. If misssing, create a sensor profile: Temperature_0_1
+5. If missing, create a sensor profile: Temperature_0_1
 6. Create a custom rule called: TempAggregation
 7. Configure the custom rule with host localhost and port 9090
 8. Save the custom rule